Praqma/staci/README.md

-# Support Ticketing and Continous Integration
+# Support Tracking and Continous Integration

 ## Important information
 - Remember to turn off SE-LINUX and APPAMOR.